English

 Visitor tips

-• Two wheelchairs are available on a first-come, first-served basis.
+• If you need a wheelchair, they have two available on a first-come, first-served basis.

 What is inside Edinburgh Castle?

-You will find a range of historic buildings, museums, and attractions inside Edinburgh Castle, including the Queen’s Embroideries, One o’Clock Gun, Mons Meg, the National War Museum, and the Half Moon Battery to name a few.
+You will find a range of historic buildings, museums, and attractions inside Edinburgh Castle, including the Queen’s Embroideries, the One o’clock Gun, the Mons Meg, the National War Museum, and the Half Moon Battery to name a few.

 Can I take a tour of Edinburgh Castle?

-You can enjoy the various attractions within the castle and the entire experience at your own pace as long as you have a valid entry ticket.
+You can enjoy the various attractions within the castle and the entire experience at your own pace as long as you have an entry ticket.

 Visitors are allowed to take non-commercial pictures inside Edinburgh Castle.

-Is there a dress code I should follow to go inside Edinburgh Castle?
+Is there a dress code I should follow?

 Although there isn’t any dress code, it is a good practice to wear appropriate and respectful clothes while visiting historical places.